Using annuities at any stage in life

 Fixed annuities, on the other hand, pay a guaranteed rate of interest.
 Those interested in purchasing fixed annuities forego the potential of market returns in exchange for the security of knowing their initial payment is protected from market losses.

-Annuities and retirement
+Annuities retirement planning

 Annuity guarantees are based on the continued strengths and soundness, and are subject to the claims-paying ability of the issuing company.
 The guarantees do not apply to the performance of a variable annuity’s underlying investments, which will vary with market conditions.
 That means it is a good idea to consider the long-term stability of the company that issues the annuity.